 AdvaCare is a GMP manufacturer of Multivitamin liquid injections.

-It is important to note that AdvaCare’s multivitamin liquid injections are for veterinary purposes only, and altho’ similar medications are available for human use, you should only use the prescribed medications by a veterinary doctor or animal care specialist for an animal.
+It is important to note that AdvaCare’s multivitamin injections are for veterinary purposes only, and altho’ similar medications are available for human use, you should only use the prescribed medications by a veterinary doctor or animal care specialist for an animal.

-As with all veterinary medicine, some unwanted effects can occur from the use of multivitamin liquid injections.
+As with all veterinary medicine, some unwanted effects can occur from the use of multivitamin injections.
 Always consult a veterinary physician or animal care specialist for medical advice before use.

 Calcium: Too much calcium can make the bones too weak and brittle.

 If a dog, for example, is taking Vitamin E supplements per a veterinarian’s recommendation, he might initially feel lethargic as his body adjusts to it.

 The side effects of too much niacin include diarrhea that may have blood, inflammation of the throat and lips, an increase in salivation and convulsions.

 Side effects of this vitamin include toxicity if too much is taken, dehydration, night blindness, and weight loss.
 Other side effects a dog can experience are vomiting, diarrhea, hair loss, muscle weakness and bone deformities.

 Too much vitamin D can cause hypercalcemia, a condition that can make a dog’s bones weak.
 Another side effect of vitamin D is that an excess can cause the destruction of Vitamin E in a dog’s body, which will shorten or destroy muscle fibers.